 Katherine Ormerod is part of the vanguard of creatives who is successfully navigating a path through the ever-changing digital landscape.
 A fashion features editor and digital editorial consultant, she runs the site workworkwork.co and lives with her boyfriend Haden Gaynor, the New Business Developer at Nirvana CPH, in a flat in north London.

 'I love the upholstery in all the Houses, so those are the Soho Home pieces I love the most.
-It’s the old school quality and finish that you know will wear in like your favourite pair of jeans.
-We have the Betsy armchair and it’s one of those pieces that will follow you for life, no matter which city we end up living in.
+It's the old-school quality and finish that you know will wear in like your favourite pair of jeans.
+We have the Betsy armchair and it's one of those pieces that will follow us for life, no matter which city we end up living in.'

 Knocked Together Koftes

-Serves 4 as main, 6 as part of a tapas style menu
+Serves four as main, six as part of a tapas-style menu

 500g lamb mince